dapetcu21/atom-defold-ide/README.md

 Just like with the Defold editor, you can press `cmd-r` to [hot reload](http://www.defold.com/manuals/debugging/#anchor-hr) the current file.

 In order for this feature to work, you need to download `bob.jar` from `http://d.defold.com/` and provide the path to it in the package settings.
+Make sure you always match the version of the Defold Editor that you use.

 ## Autocomplete